 Harris has 24 years of commercial and Medicare health payer experience at Florida Blue and its associated organization, First Coast Service Options and has worked the last 16 years in the electronic data interchange space.
 Harris is a frequent attendee and is occasionally asked to present at organized and standards workgroup meetings.
 He attends and is a voting member at HIMSS, WEDI, X12 and other Opal sponsored events.

-Paul Keyes is a Product Manager for Cigna National Provider eServices.
+Paul Keyes is a Product Manager for Cigna Provider Digital Solutions.
 He has been responsible for Cigna's provider connectivity strategy since 1992.
-Keyes has worked at Cigna for 31 years with management roles in Operations, Compliance, EDI and EDI Vendor strategy and management.
+Keyes has worked at Cigna for 36 years with management roles in Operations, Compliance, EDI and EDI Vendor strategy and management.